PyFPGA/pyfpga/README.md

 * The whole development flow, from reading HDL and constraint sources to produce a bitstream, can be performed with ISE and Vivado (Xilinx), Quarts Prime (Intel), Libero-SoC (Microsemi) and open-source tools.
 * ISE (Impact) can be used to programming FPGAs, BPIs and SPIs memories.
-Vivado and Quartus can be used to transfer a bitstream to FPGAs.
+Vivado, Quartus and iceprog (IceStorm, for ice40 devices) can be used to programming FPGAs.
+Libero-SoC and prjtrellis programming is not yet supported.
 * GDHL (`--synth`) can be used to convert VHDL sources into a synthesized VHDL.
 * Yosys cab be used to convert Verilog and VHDL (using `ghdl-yosys-plugin`) sources into a synthetized Verilog.
 Also, ISE and Vivado are supported as backend tools to generate a bitstream.